ciarans/Boozio-UK-Supermarket-Scraper/README.md

-# Boozio - Alcohol Price Scrapper
+# Boozio - Alcohol Price Scraper
-Boozio is a Price Matcher for Booze (Or anything) by Scrapping UK Supermarkets - Supports Asda, Tesco, Waitrose, Ocado and Morrisons.
+Boozio is a Price Matcher for Booze (Or anything) by Scraping UK Supermarkets - Supports Asda, Tesco, Waitrose, Ocado and Morrisons.
 This is not affiliated with any Supermarkets.

 ## Installation